maz2129/KarenForSenate/README.md

 # Karen volunteer app challenge
 Matt Zinman

-Note: GitHub will not let me fork the repository because I am currently only person who has access to it.
+Note: GitHub will not let me fork the repository because I am currently the only collaborator.
 Once you accept the invitation to be a collaborator, I will fork it.

 ## Description
 This application allows voters to sign up to volunteer for an imaginary "Karen for Senate" campaign.